Table of Contents

 For Ardent Traditionalists (Pre-1960 films)

 Some fanatics insist that the best holiday movies were produced before 1960.
 Some even prefer them in black and white.
+No time period has ever produced as many films in the quantity, variety, or quality.
 They are listed here in chronological order.

 - Détresses et charité = The Christmas angel (1904)

-Georges Méliès's tale of a begger girl who collapses in the snow.
+Georges Méliès's tale of a beggar girl who collapses in the snow.
 Whether or not it has a happy ending depends on the language version you watch.